-You should be well enough to go home the following day, provided:
+You should be well enough to go home the following day, and we will be working with you to plan your discharge for as soon as you feel able to go provided:

 - You can walk around on your own

 - You are eating and drinking normally

 - You feel your pain is bearable

 - You have passed urine following removal of the catheter

-- You have adequate support at home

 - Both you and your baby are fit for transfer home

-- Your baby has had a hearing test or an appointment made

 - You have all the medications you need to go home with

 - You have been given your postnatal notes

 We encourage you to think about and plan for your recovery at home with the assistance of friends and family.
-You will normally go home the next morning, so you will need to organise who will be taking you home and ensure you have a car seat for your baby.
-You may be required to wait in the Day Lounge on the Postnatal Unit for your transport home.
+You will need to organise who will be taking you home and ensure you have a car seat for your baby.